Tiny.Kitchen - Cooking Up Magic in Your Tiny Kitchen

 I’ve never experimented with freezing a fully assembled, already baked pot pie, but I assume that it can be done.
 If you want to give it a try, check back here and let us all know how it worked out by adding to the comments section.

-Filled with vegetables and vegetarian gravy, this vegetable pot pie is the ultimate vegetarian comfort food recipe! | Tiny Kitchen Cuisine | https://tiny.kitchen
+Filled with vegetables and vegetarian gravy, this vegetable pot pie is the ultimate vegetarian comfort food recipe! | Tiny Kitchen Cuisine | http://tiny.kitchen

 This vegetable pot pie is the ultimate vegetarian comfort food recipe!
-Enjoy this homemade vegetable stew encased in two layers of crispy, flaky, golden brown all-butter pie crusts. | Tiny Kitchen Cuisine | https://tiny.kitchen
+Enjoy this homemade vegetable stew encased in two layers of crispy, flaky, golden brown all-butter pie crusts. | Tiny Kitchen Cuisine | http://tiny.kitchen

 Vegetable Pot Pie